Anne Devlin

-Anne Devlin (1780 – 1 September 1851) was an Irish republican who in 1803, while his ostensible housekeeper, conspired with Robert Emmet, and with her cousin, the rebel outlaw Michael Dwyer to renew the United Irish insurrection against the British Crown.
+Anne Devlin (1780 – 18 September 1851) was an Irish republican who in 1803, while his ostensible housekeeper, conspired with Robert Emmet, and with her cousin, the rebel outlaw Michael Dwyer to renew the United Irish insurrection against the British Crown.
 When their plans for a rising in Dublin, the Irish capital, misfired, she endured torture and imprisonment.
 Outrage over her treatment secured her release in 1806, after which she was assisted for a period by the Emmet family.
 A long working life as a laundress ended in destitution.

 Revolutionary involvement

 Devlin was born in Cronebeg near Aughrim in County Wicklow to Wynnie Byrne and Bryan Devlin.
-The family later moved onto 32 acre farm outside Rathdrum where her father was able to take a sub-lease despite the Protestant-only covenant of the land owner, the earls of Strafford.
+The family later moved onto a 32-acre farm outside Rathdrum where her father was able to take a sub-lease despite the Protestant-only covenant of the land owner, the earls of Strafford.

 Winning the confidence of Lord Strafford, in 1796 her parents secured a position for Anne as a maid in the household of his sister-in-law in Dublin.
-Reacting of the government's violent suppression of United Irish agitation (in which her mistress's brother-in-law, Edward Heppenstall, a militia lieutenant, was to earn the sobriquet the "Walking Gallows"), her father called her home.
-When the rebellion commenced in May 1798, Anne was working as a kitchenmaid for the Manning family in nearby Corballis Castle, and neither she nor her family took any part.
-Anne, however, remained in contact with her cousin, Michael Dywer who led a guerilla force in the Wicklow Mountains and, defiantly, she helped re-inter and bury the bodies of executed rebels.
-In 1799, nothwitstanding that he continued throughout the rebellion to farm and pay his rent, her father was arrested and held in two and a half years in Wicklow Goal dependent on his daughter's bi-weekly visits for food and clothing.
+Reacting to the government's violent suppression of United Irish agitation (in which her mistress's brother-in-law, Edward Heppenstall, a militia lieutenant, was to earn the sobriquet the "Walking Gallows"), her father called her home.
+When the rebellion commenced in May 1798, Anne was working as a kitchenmaid for the Manning family in nearby Corbalis Castle, and neither she nor her family took any part.
+Anne, however, remained in contact with her cousin, Michael Dywer who led a guerrilla force in the Wicklow Mountains and, defiantly, she helped re-inter and bury the bodies of executed rebels.
+In 1799, notwithstanding that he continued throughout the rebellion to farm and pay his rent, her father was arrested and held for two and a half years in Wicklow Gaol dependent on his daughter's bi-weekly visits for food and clothing.